Shortcuty/ShortcutyDocs/README.md

 Welcome to the Shortcuty V1 API documentation.
 This API provides developers with programmatic access to manage iOS Shortcuts, enabling you to create, update, submit, and track shortcuts through their lifecycle.

+The v1 API is for developers managing shortcuts.
+Responses include only essential fields, and requests are validated.

 ### What You Can Do

 With the V1 API, you can: